rugbyprof/2143-ObjectOrientedProgramming/study_guides/Test_2_Solution.md

 ### Notes:

-I messed up on the line `myColor = (160,32,240)`.
+- I messed up on the line `myColor = (160,32,240)`.
 It should have read `myColor = color(160,32,240)`, but since it didn't I altered the answer to match ... well the question.
+- A lot of you ignored the fact that a `tuple` was passed in (see usage) and instead you assumed r,g,b (three values).
+You need to pay attention to detail.

 ## Question 5